microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 ![](./images/no_results.png)

-Currently there are no results - we need to finish implementing the DocumentDB call first.
+Currently there are no results - we need to finish implementing the DocumentDB API call first.

 ### Part Two